Diplôme d'Ingénieur

-The Diplôme d'Ingénieur ([diplom dɛ̃ʒenjœʁ], often abbreviated as Dipl.
-Ing.) is a postgraduate degree in engineering (see Engineer's Degrees in Europe) usually awarded by the Grandes Écoles in engineering.
+The Diplôme d'Ingénieur ([diplom dɛ̃ʒenjœʁ], often abbreviated as Dipl.Ing.) is a postgraduate degree in engineering (see Engineer's Degrees in Europe) usually awarded by the Grandes Écoles in engineering.
 It is generally obtained after five to seven years of studies after the Baccalauréat.

 Each holder of the diplôme d'ingénieur is also conferred the title of Ingénieur diplômé (graduate engineer).
-This is distinguished from the term 'ingénieur' (engineer) which is less-regulated.
-The diplôme d'ingénieur is recognized as Master of Science in Engineering in the United States and in the countries of the European Union (also in France).
+This is distinguished from the term 'ingénieur' (engineer) which is less regulated.
+The diplôme d'ingénieur is recognized as a combined Bachelor's/Master's (BS/MS) in Engineering in the United States and European Union countries (also in France and its previous colonies).

-Most Grande Ecole give the opportunity to their students to join a double degree with a university (in France or abroad).
-Furthermore, Diplôme d'ingénieur graduates can pursue a selective PhD after their engineering studies to later join academia or an industrial R&D department.
+Most Grande Ecole allow their students to join a double degree with a university (in France or abroad).
+Furthermore, Diplôme d'ingénieur graduates can pursue a selective PhD after their engineering studies to join academia or an industrial R&D department later.

+In Germany, the traditional engineer's degree is pronounced similarly to the French one: Diplom-Ingenieur (Dipl. -Ing.)

 Accreditation

-The title Ingénieur diplômé is a strictly regulated and protected by the state.
-Any institution issuing the diplôme d'ingénieur must be accredited by the Commission des titres d'ingénieur (within the Ministry of Higher Education and Research) which is the official administrative body responsible for evaluating higher education institutions to train professional engineers.
+The title Ingénieur diplômé is strictly regulated in France and North Africa and protected by the state.

+In France, any institution issuing the diplôme d'ingénieur must be accredited by the Commission des titres d'ingénieur (within the Ministry of Higher Education and Research in France) which is the official administrative body responsible for evaluating higher education institutions to train professional engineers.
 Anyone found to be misusing the title of Ingénieur diplômé is liable to a €15,000 fine and a one-year sentence in prison.

+In Morocco, any institution issuing the "Diplôme d'Ingénieur d'État" must be accredited by the Moroccan state.

 Since the signing of the Bologna Process in 1999, the European Master's Degree is also conferred by the state to the holder of a diplôme d'ingénieur.

-The diplôme d'ingénieur is also recognized in the United States by the AACRAO since 2013 as "Master of Science in Engineering".
+The diplôme d'ingénieur is also recognized in the United States by the AACRAO since 2013 as "Master of Science in Engineering" without the need to have an intermediary bachelor's degree.

 Grandes Écoles and Universities

 France, Morocco, and Tunisia are particular in that it is mainly the Grandes Écoles in engineering that is accredited and is certified to issue the diplôme d'ingénieur, which is differentiated from bachelor's and master's degrees in engineering issued by public universities (Universités).
+Many of the most prestigious Grandes Écoles are members of the Conférence des Grandes écoles.

 Universities in France, Morocco, and Tunisia are comprehensive institutions composed of several faculties covering various fields (natural sciences, engineering, law, economics, medicine, humanities, etc.) with a large student body.
 On the other hand, Grandes Écoles in engineering are much smaller in size and recruit their students with more selective processes (typically a few hundred students per year per institution, and a few thousand students per year country-wide).